 LG Health refers to the collection of your paid time off hours as the Paid Time Bank.

-You accrue hours in your Paid Time Bank for the purposes of: holiday pay, vacation time, personal time and short-term illness or injury.
+You accrue hours in your Paid Time Bank for the purposes of: some holiday pay**, vacation time, personal time and short-term illness or injury.

 Employees are not required to differentiate between the categories above when requesting paid time off.
 The accrued balance may be used in any way the employee chooses.